VARIANT

 functions through the framework.
 For example, see

-VARIANT_ParseStringArgs()
+VARIANT_ParseStringArgs() and VARIANT_ParseString.

 API guide